Mike’s X Developer API Blog

 }

-You can also list your active subscriptions again to confirm:
+List subscriptions again to confirm:

 xurl --auth app /2/activity/subscriptions